DANIELLE RUIZ-MURPHY CENTER

 Address: 503 S Center Road, Birdsboro, PA 19508 | Phone: 610-921-2348

-The HSBC’s third facility in Berks County, the Danielle Ruiz-Murphy Center for Animal Welfare is a combined free community dog park and multi-acre equine rescue center.
+The Danielle Ruiz-Murphy Center for Animal Welfare is a combined free community dog park and multi-acre equine rescue center.

 The Ruiz-Murphy Dog Park is open seven days a week during daylight hours and is free to the public.
 All rules and regulations are posted at the park.
-Please enjoy the park safely and remember that although it is free to you, but not free for us to operate.
-Make a donation online now to support the park or pick up a donation brochure when you visit to make a donation by mail!
+Please enjoy the park safely and remember that although it is free to you, it is not free to us to operate.
+Please make a donation online now to support the park or pick up a donation brochure when you visit to make a donation by mail!

 Important notice for park goers with “rough playing dogs”, sailor’s mouths and unruly children: We have received a few complaints (Keyword “few,” because we generally receive glowing reviews and are greatly appreciative for them!) that fall in three basic categories: Owners with dogs who play rough, owners with improperly supervised children, and people who don’t know how to act and speak civilly.
 If you fall into any of these groups, please take the following into consideration:

 - My dog likes to “play rough”: That’s wonderful!
 But it doesn’t mean people want your dog “playing rough” with theirs.
 It is your responsibility to be attentive and if people don’t want your dog pouncing all over theirs, even if they don’t say so and just look uncomfortable, you need to control your dog.
 Failure to do so may result in being banned (and should it result in injury could result in civil and criminal penalties).